jkcso/Pint-OperatingSystem/README.md

 ## License
 1. The copyright of this project belongs to Imperial College London.
-2. From this code I removed some parts on purpose to make it broken.
+2. Certains parts are intentionally removed from the code or they are misleading on purpose to break this repository.